spywhere/plug.nvim/README.md

 ## Upgrade

-To upgrade plug.nvim, you need to have to setup this plugin as one of your list of plugins.
+To upgrade plug.nvim, you need to setup this plugin as one of your list of plugins.

 ```lua
 require('plug').setup {}